EaterUsr/geometry-crack/README.md

 # geometry-crack

-It's a game inspired by geometry dash
+It's a game inspired by geometry dash made by RobTop.
 Click [here](https://eaterusr.github.io/geometry-crack) to see.

 ## Run the project locally